Security Settings

 • PDF

 The security settings allow you to tune the webserver security.
-Changing any of these settings could impact the usage of the portal.
+These settings impact the usage of the portal.

 HTTP Strict Transport Security (HSTS)

 A webserver can send a so called HSTS header to a browser to indicate that the browser should only contact the webserver over a secure channel.
 This will help prevent man-in-the-middle attacks..
-The options for preloading and sub domains are there in case the parent domain want to apply to a HSTS preload list like hstspreload.org.
+The options for preloading and sub domains exist in case the parent domain wants to apply to a HSTS preload list like hstspreload.org.

 Content Security Policy (CSP)

-• Disabled: no CSP is send to the browser and the browser will not restrict the content based on CSP.
+• Disabled: no CSP is sent to the browser and the browser will not restrict the content based on CSP.

 • Enforced, no reporting: The browser will restrict the content and will not report any content that has been blocked.